On the Minimal Model Program for K\"ahler 3-folds: The Main Contraction Theorems

-\begin{proof} The proof follows form \cite[Corollary 5.25]{KM98}.
-We explain the necessary changes needed for analytic variety.
-Since the question is local on the base, replacing $X$ by a relative compact Stein open subset we may assume that $X$ is relatively compact Stein space.
+\begin{proof} Since the question is local on $X$, by Lemma \ref{l-dlt} we may assume that $X$ is a relatively compact Stein space and $(X,B)$ is klt.
+Then the proof follows form \cite[Corollary 5.25]{KM98}.
+We explain the necessary changes needed for analytic varieties.
 Let $m>0$ be the Cartier index of $D$, then $\mcO_X(-mD)$ is a line bundle on $X$.
 Since $X$ is Stein, $\mcO_X(-mD)$ is generated by its global sections.
 Using $\mcO_X(-mD)$ in place of $\mcO_X(mL-mD)$ in the proof of \cite[Corollary 5.25]{KM98}, and using \cite[Theorem 2.21]{DHP22} for the necessary Bertini-type theorems, the arguments of \cite[Corollary 5.25]{KM98} work here.

 \end{proof}